sxvxmx/TSP_optimization_algorithms/README.md

 3. Simulated Annealing:
 Simulated Annealing is a probabilistic optimization technique inspired by the annealing process in metallurgy.
 It starts with an initial solution and iteratively explores the solution space by accepting or rejecting new solutions based on a probability distribution.
 This allows the algorithm to escape local optima and converge towards better solutions.
 We will apply Simulated Annealing to optimize problems with complex and rugged search spaces.

-4. Genetic Algorithms (GA):
-Genetic Algorithms are population-based optimization algorithms inspired by the process of natural selection and genetics.
-They maintain a population of candidate solutions and iteratively evolve them using operators such as selection, crossover, and mutation.
-Genetic Algorithms are well-suited for problems with large solution spaces and multiple objectives.
-This project use GA to optimize functions with non-linear constraints and multi-objective optimization problems.